Tylogix - iSeries SQL Tips and Techniques

 3) An other solution may be to implement and use the EXCSQL

-command, authored by Dan Riehl, posted on this
+command, authored by Dan Riehl,

 Go Back to the Top